panthajan/FullstackDeployInAWSwithNginx/README.md

 }
 ```

-Replace `<frontend_container_port>` and `<backend_container_port>` with the actual ports that your frontend and backend containers are listening on.
+## Replace `<frontend_container_port>` and `<backend_container_port>` with the actual ports that your frontend and backend containers are listening on.

 **Main Nginx Configuration:**

-Edit your main Nginx configuration file, typically located at `/etc/nginx/nginx.conf` or `/etc/nginx/sites-available/default`.
+Edit the main Nginx configuration file, typically located at `/etc/nginx/nginx.conf` or `/etc/nginx/sites-available/default`.
 Include the site-specific configuration files like this:

 ```nginx
 include /etc/nginx/sites-available/students.poridhi.com;